A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Introduction

 The organization of the paper is as follows.
 In section \ref{computation} we discuss the computational methodology adopted in this work.
 We then present the results of our calculations.
 Since these 4d metallocenes are not experimentally realized within the same ligand environment, we have first studied their structural stability, which is discussed in subsection \ref{stability}.
 Furthermore, we discuss the role of the size of the ligand-group in the stability of the molecules.
-We then present the electronic and anisotropic properties of these SMMs in subsections \ref{electronic} and subsection \ref{anisotropic}, respectively.
+We then present the electronic and magnetic anisotropic properties of these SMMs in subsections \ref{electronic} and subsection \ref{anisotropic}, respectively.
+Additionally, the magnetization tunneling for these molecules is discussed in subsection \ref{spinrel}, which is important to consider when assessing how they can be applied, as discussed in subsection \ref{application}.
 Finally, we present the summary of our work in section \ref{summary}.